-The Bronson is a very intriguing option for riders who value downhill performance above all but still want to retain respectable climbing abilities.
+The Bronson is a very intriguing option for riders who prefer 27.5-inch wheels and value downhill performance above all but still want to retain respectable climbing abilities.
 Riders who don't want to pedal a full-blown enduro bike around will love this bike.
-The Bronson slays most downhill save for the true double-black diamond rock gardens.
+The Bronson slays most downhills save for the true double-black diamond rock gardens.
 This bicycle has no problem cranking out a 4000-foot+ day of climbing although this kind of ride certainly wouldn't be our first choice.
-The reworked suspension layout with the lower-link shock mount delivers a slightly more linear feel and increased small bump feel.
+The reworked suspension layout with the lower-link shock mount delivers a slightly more linear feel and improved small bump feel.
 This is a significant improvement over the outgoing model.

 Riders who want a user-friendly 29er will love the redesigned Specialized Stumpjumper 29.
 The Stumpjumper is a better option for less aggressive folks who want to ride a wide range of terrain.
 This 140mm 29er can't touch the top-end downhill performance of the Bronson, but it offers better climbing abilities and is much more user-friendly.
 The conservative geometry doesn't require high speeds or an aggressive pilot to unlock its abilities.
 In addition, the safety net of the wagon wheels make up for some questionable line choices.
 We tested the $4200 Comp Carbon 29 with a slightly inferior build kit compared to the Bronson.

 Want an aggressive, long-travel, 29er?
-The new Ibis Ripmo shreds hard while retaining an athletic feel.
-This 145mm 29er climbs very well, descends well, and maintains a very sporty rear end.
+The new Ibis Ripmo V2 shreds hard while retaining an athletic feel.
+This 147mm 29er climbs very well, descends well, and maintains a very sporty rear end.
 The Ripmo can't quite match the top-end downhill performance of the Bronson, but it isn't terribly far off.
 The Ibis is a far better climber with its steep seat tube angle and wagon-wheels.
-In addition, the Ripmo has a more lively and sporty rear end and feels a bit more like a beefed up trail bike rather than a scaled down enduro bike.
+In addition, the Ripmo has a more lively and sporty rear end and feels a bit more like a beefed-up trail bike rather than a scaled-down enduro bike.

-The Bronson has 150mm of rear wheel travel and runs Santa Cruz' Virtual Pivot Point (VPP) suspension.
+The Bronson has 150mm of rear-wheel travel and runs Santa Cruz' Virtual Pivot Point (VPP) suspension platform.
 This dual-link system has a link just above the bottom bracket and another about halfway up the seat tube.
 As the bike dives into its travel, the two links rotate in opposite directions.
 Traditionally, VPP is known for a firm and efficient pedal platform and poor small bump compliance.
-We found the new suspension layout improves bump compliance significantly.
+We found the new suspension layout improves small bump compliance significantly.